PCMR BUILDS

 Augmentations

-- Don't take our word for the case!
+Don't take our word for the case!
 Cases are subjective, pick one YOU LOVE, just make sure the video card and any aftermarket CPU cooler fit!
 You can find this on the product page of the case you want.
 We are somewhat partial to our collab with Lian Li, the O11 Vision.
-In case of doubt, or if you need help picking a case,ask for help from the community.
+In case of doubt, or if you need help picking a case, ask for help from the community.

-- This CPU comes with a basic cooler.
+This CPU comes with a basic cooler.
 If you'd like lower temps and lower noise you can get an aftermarket cooler.
 Just make sure it fits the case you pick.
+You can find this on the case’s product page.

-- Case fans to keep the system cooler (Add ~$15 for a 3-pack)
+Decent and cheap case fans to keep the system cooler (Add ~$15 for a 3-pack)

 Mid-range build